kika-cavalher/appium-with-robotFramework/README.md

  ### If everything is working correctly, we will install appium for desktop.
 - [X] Appium Server GUI (https://github.com/appium/appium-desktop/releases)
 - [X] Appium Inspector (https://github.com/appium/appium-inspector/releases)

+ ### To work the first time you need to fix some settings, like this:
+- [X] You will also need to configure the environment variables
+      - To find out the udid just type in cmeder: adb devices

 ### Other important settings to make:
 - [X] You will also need to configure the environment variables (To find out the udid just type in cmeder: adb devices)